All of Us (initiative)

-The All of Us Research Program (previously known as the Precision Medicine Initiative Cohort Program) is a research program created in 2015 during the tenure of Barack Obama with $130 million in funding that aims to make advances in tailoring medical care to the individual.
-The mission of All of Us is to accelerate health and medical breakthroughs, enabling individualized prevention, treatment and care.
+The All of Us Research Program (previously known as the Precision Medicine Initiative Cohort Program) is a precision medicine research program created in 2015 under the Obama Administration with $130 million in funding to accelerate health and medical breakthroughs, enable individualized prevention, treatment and care.

-The project aims to collect genetic and health data from one million volunteers.
+The project aimed to collect genetic and health data from one million volunteers, and recruited around 297,549 participants.
+The project says its data is analyzed by 2,300 researchers.

+Program

 The initiative was announced during the 2015 State of the Union Address, and is run by the National Institutes of Health (NIH).
-The program is currently bilingual, with information and materials available in Spanish and English.
+The program is bilingual, with information and materials available in Spanish and English.

-Core Values

-A set of All of Us core values are guiding the development and implementation of the All of Us Research Program: